Scthe/scthe.github.io/content/blog/2021-11-04-managing-opengl-state/2021-11-04-managing-opengl-state.md

 ### State diffing

 Changing and querying OpenGL state can be expensive.
 We can save a bit of work by manually comparing the current state with the previous one.
 If they are the same, we can shave a few OpenGL calls.
 Just store the copy for future comparison after each change.
 All structures shown in this article are a simple [Plain Old Data (POD)](https://en.wikipedia.org/wiki/Passive_data_structure).
 Often, the compilator will generate a comparator for us.
-This, compared with sensible defaults, makes it very easy to manage the OpenGL state.
+This, compared with sensible defaults, makes it easy to manage the OpenGL state.

 Just in case I would also add a flag to force the state update regardless of the changes.
 Useful if we want to get back to the known state after handing execution to 3rd party library like [imgui](https://github.com/ocornut/imgui) (which already cleans up after itself).